DUI Arrest by the Tampa Police Department

 “Over the last week, Chief Castor has decentralized the DUI unit and assembled a team of trusted professionals from both inside and outside of the department to review Fernandez and McGinnis’ cases as well as random sampling of other DUI cases.
 These steps can assure the public that the Tampa Police Department handles DUI cases appropriately and that the department will continue to serve our community with the integrity and professionalism it is recognized for.

 “The actions of any one individual should not reflect on the entire department.
 The fate of the officer involved in the incident will be determined at a later date, but the larger issue of how the DUI unit operates is being dealt with today.
 Rest assured that if the investigation proves incompetence or a gross violation of the officer involved, actions will be swift and appropriate.”

 On November 8, 2013, the Tampa Police Department’s grievance response team denied Sgt.
 Ray Fernandez’s appeal to get his job back after it found the discipline administered was appropriate.

 Sgt.
 Raymond “Ray” Fernandez was the supervisor of the Tampa Police Department’s DUI unit.
-In May of 2013 he was removed from that position and relocated into a desk job with the special operations division which coordinates security at events throughout the City of Tampa.
+In May of 2013, he was removed from that position and relocated to a desk job with the special operations division coordinating security at events throughout the City of Tampa.
 He subsequently resigned from TPD.